Giovanni Battista Guarini: Liric poetry

 Guarini's lyric poems were first published in Venice by Giovanni Battista Ciotti in 1598.
 Guarini's lyric follows the manner of Anacreon, Stesichorus, Catullus and Petrarch as opposed to the more majestic one of Pindar, Horace and Della Casa.
 His madrigals are particularly remarkable for their musicality and daring metrical structure.

 No poet played a larger role in the flowering of the madrigal in the late Renaissance and early Baroque eras than Guarini.
 His poems were set more often by madrigal composers than the work of any other poet, even Tasso, who came in a close second; the prolific madrigal composer Philippe de Monte even named one of his collections Il pastor fido after Guarini's most famous work.
+Nearly fifty of Monteverdi's approximately two hundred madrigals are set to texts by Guarini.

-His popularity was due to his providing texts to composers which were rich with possibilities for word-painting and other easy translations of emotion into music.
+Guarini's popularity was due to his providing texts to composers which were rich with possibilities for word-painting and other easy translations of emotion into music.
 One of his poems, the erotic Tirsi morir volea, recounting the amorous encounter of a shepherd and a nymph, was set to music as a madrigal by more composers than any other pastoral poem of the era, including, among others, Andrea Gabrieli, Gioseppe Caimo, Carlo Gesualdo, Luca Marenzio, Benedetto Pallavicino, and Giaches de Wert.
 Another of Guarini's poems which was set by numerous madrigalists was Cor mio, deh non languire ("Dear heart, I prithee do not waste away").

+Poetic translations of Guarini's poetic madrigals may be found in the 2018 volume by translator Nicholas R. Jones, A Poetry Precise and Free: Selected Madrigals of Guarini.

 In addition to his decisive influence on madrigal composers, he was the single largest influence on opera librettists up until the time of Metastasio in the 18th century.
 He therefore plays an important role in the history of music.

 While Guarini's work may be seen as lacking the deep feeling and sentiment of another poet at the Este court, Torquato Tasso, it was precisely this quality which commended it to musical setting at a time when excessive emotionalism had become unfashionable.
 An example of a setting of his work would be "O come è gran martire" from Libro Terzo dei Madrigali (1592) by Monteverdi.